 Laboratory skills (C1) are widely developed in practical components of subject specific modules.
-The analytical and statistical aspects of C1 are addressed through specialised modules in stages 1 and 2 and are an important component in many laboratory classes (stages 1 and 2) and in field and project modules (stage 3).
-The ability to develop identification (C2) and field skills (C3) are developed by a specific field course module (Field Course & Collection Project) which is run during the summer break after Stage 2.
+The analytical and statistical aspects of C1 are addressed through specialised modules in stages 1 and 2 and are an important component in many laboratory classes (stages 1 and 2) and in field and laboratory workshop modules (stage 3).
+The ability to develop key laboratory and/or fieldwork skills (C2) are developed via fieldcourse and laboratory workshop modules which are run during the summer break after Stage 2.

 Students are encouraged to acquire practical laboratory skills (C1) by their monitored attendance at laboratory classes.
-Students can further develop the practical and statistical skills they have acquired, through their application in final year field work and research project.
-The learning of C2 and C3 is particularly reinforced in the compulsory Biology Field Course & Collection Project module.
+Students can further develop the practical and statistical skills they have acquired, through their application in field and laboratory workshops.